 - Provide a letter of intent that explains how the program will help achieve personal professional growth;

 - Provide two letters of recommendation from employers and/or professors who know your professional work ethic;

 - GPA of 3.00 for an earned master’s degree;

-- Candidates must have an active teaching licenses, overall GPA 3.0 for their master’s degree, submit a copy of their Praxis II Principles of Learning and Teaching (157) or Praxis II Subject Assessment Test in the area of their license (score will depend on subject area).
+- Candidates must have an active teaching licenses, submit a copy of their Praxis II Principles of Learning and Teaching (157) or Praxis II Subject Assessment Test in the area of their license (score will depend on subject area).
 If these scores are unavailable, a GRE (minimum 142 verbal, 139 quantitative) or MAT (385) must be completed before the completion of 9 credit hours; and

 - Must be employed and actively engaged in teaching a PreK-12 grade classroom.